google.com, pub-3359476637221643, DIRECT, f08c47fec0942fa0 Undercover Comics: 06/01/2018 - 07/01/2018

 (AMAZING SPIDER-MAN #121 - cover dated June 1973, on newsstands March 13th, 1973 with art by Gil Kane and John Romita)

 It used to bother me, the way they portrayed Norman Osborn and his mental illness...
 I always thought, "Oh come on, nobody's THAT delusional."
-Here in 2020, there are a LOT more Norman Osborns in the world than I could ever have imagined.
-Now I actually LIKE the way they show his delusion.
+Here in 2025, there are a LOT more Norman Osborns in the world than I could ever have imagined.
+Now I actually LIKE the way they SHOW his delusion.

 (AMAZING SPIDER-MAN #121 - cover dated June 1973, on newsstands March 13th, 1973 with art by Gil Kane and John Romita)